A Brief History of Deodorant

 Making sense of the myriad of ingredients in skin care products is challenging and confusing.
 One study reports that an ingredient is safe and another reports the complete opposite.
 There are many ingredients that are "considered safe in the small doses used in skin care products."

-The fact is, that although some chemicals, like Phthalates (found in artificial fragrances) have known dangers, no one really knows how these synthetic chemicals will affect us over time, and that is what worries me.
+The fact is that with some ingredients, like Phthalates (found in artificial fragrances), no one really knows how these synthetic chemicals will affect us over time, and that is what worries me.

 We want to change the way you think about underarm deodorant!